astreum/whitepaper/README.md

 ### Solar Stability Mechanism
 - The Solar price is fixed for every Block.
 - The Solar price varies by 0.01%.
-- The Solar price increases when more than 90% and decreases when less than 10% of the Solar Limit of the previous Block was used.
+- The Solar price increases when more than 90%, and decreases when less than 10%, of the previous Solar Limit was used.
 - The Base Solar Price is set at 1 Exaquark / 0.000001 Astr.

 ## Roadmap